Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 One solution would be to go to the server, git checkout a previous commit, run manage.py dumpdata, and then checkout master again (when manage.py runs dumpdata, it will use the previous commit).

 However, a simpler solution is to dump with MySQL.
 This will dump everything as-is, in SQL.
-MySQL obviously doesn't care about the python code, and doesn't check the the models on the django side.
+MySQL obviously doesn't care about the python code, and doesn't check the models on the django side.
 So it will backup everything as is.

 SSH  to the server again: